Eric Schmidt: Other ventures

 Schmidt sat on the boards of trustees of Carnegie Mellon University and Princeton University.
 He taught at Stanford Graduate School of Business in the 2000s.
 Schmidt serves on the boards of the Institute for Advanced Study in Princeton, the Khan Academy, and The Economist.
 New America is a non-profit public-policy institute and think tank, founded in 1999.
 Schmidt succeeded founding chairman James Fallows in 2008 and served as chairman until 2016.
+Schmidt runs the family office Hillspire, which was founded in 2006.
+The business has invested in more than 22 AI firms since 2019, and is the number-one ranked family office as of 2026.

-Founded in 2010 by Schmidt and Dror Berman, Innovation Endeavors is an early-stage venture capital.
+Founded in 2010 by Schmidt and Dror Berman, Innovation Endeavors is an early-stage venture capital firm.
 The fund, based in Palo Alto, California, invested in companies such as Mashape, Uber, Quixey, Gogobot, BillGuard, and Formlabs.
 In July 2020, Schmidt started working with the U.S. government to create a tech college as part of an initiative to educate future coders, cyber-security experts and scientists.

 In August 2020, Schmidt launched the podcast Reimagine with Eric Schmidt.
 In December 2021, Schmidt joined Chainlink Labs as a strategic advisor.
 In October 2022, he co-authored a piece titled "America Could Lose the Tech Contest With China" for Foreign Affairs with Ylli Bajraktari, former executive director of the U.S. National Security Commission on Artificial Intelligence.
 In March 2023, Schmidt testified at a U.S. House Committee on Oversight and Accountability hearing regarding AI.
-He has also invested in aerospace-related AI startups, including Rebellion Defense, Istari, and White Stork.
+He invests in startups that develop military technologies including Rebellion Defense, Istari, Swift Beat, and White Stork (hence Perennial Autonomy), which developed the Merops counterdrone system.
 In June 2023, Schmidt also invested in Keeta, a startup developing a cross-border payments platform using proprietary ledger technology.

 In 2022, Schmidt was appointed to the National Security Commission on Emerging Biotechnology, a legislative commission charged with making policy recommendations to Congress and the Executive Branch.
 Schmidt has been the chairman of SandboxAQ, a Palo Alto-based quantum computing and AI company that spun off from Alphabet Inc. in 2022.
 In 2023, Schmidt was a part of an investment group led by Josh Harris that purchased the Washington Commanders, an American football team belonging to the National Football League (NFL), for $6.05 billion.
 In March 2025, Schmidt took over as CEO of Relativity Space, an aerospace manufacturing company, after acquiring a controlling stake in the company.

-Eric Schmidt and Ash Carter meet about Innovation Advisory Board for the DoD.
+Schmidt and Ash Carter meet about Innovation Advisory Board for the DoD.